Wonderful Anchorage Stories From the Anchorage You Remember

 At West, we held the concert in the gym, so Anchorage teens could also dance.
 But because it was a special gym floor, the teens had to check their shoes and coats in the West high auditorium.
 We actually put their belongings in the auditorium seats.

-“There was a start-up restaurant in Tucson whose take-out operation (though not their food) Dad really liked; it was called the Lucky Wishbone.
+"There was a start-up restaurant in Tucson whose take-out operation (though not their food) Dad really liked; the name was the Lucky Wishbone.

 Dad, then a labor foreman and a partner, Sven Jonasson, built the new restaurant almost entirely themselves, evenings and weekends, while Mom worked at the A&W.”